slamach/ss-converter/README.md

 # Number system converter
 Just a simple number system converter.

 Works only with positive start numbers!

-Works with negative number systems only in that format:
+Works with negative number systems only in the following format:
 NNS -> 10